vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/05_TILAK_AND_SOCIAL_REFORM.md

 by his master.
-Mr. Tilak was essentially a Puritan of Puritans and so was in a sense more fitted to lead Social Reform than many of the so-called Reformers ; but being more a man of action than of thought he prefer- red to concentrate on the political issue.
+Mr. Tilak was essentially a Puritan of Puritans and so was in a sense more fitted to lead Social Reform than many of the so-called Reformers ; but being more a man of action than of thought he prefer###red to concentrate on the political issue.

 ** Was Mr. Tilak a Social Reformer "?
-The question can be correctly answered only by knowing which re- forms he approved of and which ' reforms ' he con- demned.
+The question can be correctly answered only by knowing which re###forms he approved of and which ' reforms ' he con###demned.
 He favoured foreign travel but insisted on teetotalism and vegetarian diet.
-He applauded re- marriages of child-widows ; but laid stress on the proper performance of the Vedic rites.
-He was for female edu- cation but wanted it to be both useful and ornamental.
+He applauded re###marriages of child-widows ; but laid stress on the proper performance of the Vedic rites.
+He was for female edu###cation but wanted it to be both useful and ornamental.
-He tolerated inter-dining but only on occasions of neces- sity.
+He tolerated inter-dining but only on occasions of neces###sity.
 He wanted sub-castes to intermarry before he could favour the larger question of intercaste marriages.
-He advocated adult marriages but disliked the predo- minantly materialistic nature of Western marriages.
+He advocated adult marriages but disliked the predo###minantly materialistic nature of Western marriages.
 He wanted the badge of untouchability to be removed but would be no party to hasty and fanatical measures that would only retard the improvement of the social